BioBrickDevs/BioBrickDevs/README.md

 - 👋 Hi, I’m @BioBrickDevs
 - 👀 I’m interested in mainly to Python Coding.
-- 🌱 I’m currently learning Python3, Django, Flask, HTML, JavaScript, and CSS.
+- 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on Python3 projects.
-- 📫 How to reach me timoonlightsoon@gmail.com
+- 📫 How to reach me suomela.jari@gmail.com

 <!---
 BioBrickDevs/BioBrickDevs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.